“I think a name change should be the first point of order,” suggested the bailiff Colette as she led The Cappy into his newly acquired auction house.

 Reginald nodded in agreement.
 They had been so successful so far because their attacks didn’t follow any particular pattern, but Billy Owen had been manoeuvring CPD and success was becoming more and more difficult.

 Immediately Reginald’s attention diverted.
-The loyalist passed him a phone.
+Emmerson passed him a phone.
 That’s when the screen showed the youngest triplet, Reggie, in pain, screaming and calling for the eldest triplet, Marcus.

 “Woooh boy!
 This whore here likes her ass pounded!”
 Cheering could be heard.
 “King Daddy ought to see this.”